-In 2009 the official state pension age is 65 for men as well as for women.
+From 2009 onwards, the official state pension age is 65 for men as well as for women.
 Before, there was a slight discrepancy between the pension age of men and women (2003-2005: 63 for women; 2006-2008: 64 for women).
 However, for a number of professions (miners, seafarers), exceptions to this rule apply.
-In general, however, the effective retirement age is considerably lower (58.8 in 2005), mainly due to systems of early retirement and supplementary unemployment benefits for older unemployed.
+In general, however, the effective retirement age is considerably lower (61.6 in 2007), mainly due to systems of early retirement and supplementary unemployment benefits for older unemployed.